adunicorn/oshift/docs/dialog.md

 2# Done.
 Wanna have 3 more copies?
 Done.
 2# Now, dispose of them.
 Let’s drop 2 servers.
 2# Seen?
 1# Impressing.
-If we could have this, Black Friday wouldn’t be a problem, I could ask for 3 servers and get them in half a hour.
+If I could have this, Black Friday wouldn’t be a problem, I could ask for 3 servers and get them in half a hour.
 2# Actually you could do much more.
 Suppose to get a little program that creates new servers when the traffic increases, and discard of them when our customers are idle..
 1# We could have a dynamic number of servers, depending on the number of requests.
 2# Yes.
 We could save money, and switch off half our infrastructure during the night.
 Or respond to unpredictable spikes.